m3ngineer/ride-share/README.md

 I used a series of metrics to evaluate these models, including accuracy, precision, recall, and F1 score.

-Each model was initially performed on the data out of the box and then evaluated using a grid search of hyperparameters with 5-fold cross validation.
+Each model was initially used out of the box and then iteratively evaluated using a grid search of hyperparameters with 5-fold cross validation.

 ### Model evaluation
-The predicted probabilities, false positive rate (FPR), and true positive rate (TPR) were calculated for each model in order to compare and evaluate model performance
+The predicted probabilities, false positive rate (FPR), and true positive rate (TPR) were calculated for each model in order to compare and evaluate model performance.
+The gradient boosted model performed with superior

 ![ROC curve of models](img/ROC_curve.png)